8. Is dementia hereditary?

 For these families, this is a devastating legacy.
 The disease usually develops at a much earlier age than usual, with individuals being affected as early on as their 30s.
 Three genes, APP, PS1 and PS2, have been identified as causing this early-onset inherited form of Alzheimer's disease.

 Defects in these genes can now be tested, and if the particular gene is known, individuals may choose to have predictive testing.
-Predictive testing is always preceded by careful genetic counseling.
+Predictive testing is always preceded by careful genetic counselling.

 Is there ongoing research into inherited dementia?